 The second consecutive quarter in which a student is academically deficient, the student is placed on academic probation.
-The student may be blocked from future registration until they meet with an Educational Planner in the Advising Center to develop an educational plan and discuss academic success.
+The student must meet with an Educational Planner in the Advising Center to develop an educational plan and discuss academic success.

 The third consecutive quarter of academic deficiency, the student will be dismissed from the college and will be blocked from future registration.